 The two nations had established a rivalry in the 1966 World Cup quarter-final at Wembley, a bad-tempered game which saw Argentina’s captain Antonio Rattín sent off.
 The ill-feeling was compounded by England manager Alf Ramsey describing their opponents as ‘animals’ in the aftermath of the encounter.
 They had met only twice since their infamous 1966 clash, drawing 2-2 at Wembley in 1974 when Kempes scored twice, and 1-1 in Buenos Aires three years later.

 After this friendly, the 1982 Falklands War meant that the next meeting was not until June 1986.
 In the Mexico World Cup quarter-final, Maradona’s ‘hand of God’ goal and his incredible individual effort helped Argentina on their way to becoming World Champions for a second time and confirmed his status as the greatest player of his era.
 His dribble was reminiscent of the devastating burst in the first half of this game, when he narrowly missed.
-Maradona was only to make two further appearances in England – for Spurs alongside Ardiles in his 1986 testimonial, and once more at Wembley for the Football League Centenary fixture in 1987.
+Maradona’s next match in England – and the only competitive fixture he played in the UK – came in March 1984 at Old Trafford.
+He was part of a Barcelona side swept away in a European Cup Winners’ Cup quarter-final comeback as Manchester United overturned a 2-0 first-leg deficit to win 3-0.
+Maradona only made two further appearances in England – for Spurs alongside Ardiles in his 1986 testimonial, and once more at Wembley for the Football League Centenary fixture in 1987.

 England: 1 Ray Clemence, 2 Phil Neal (sub Trevor Cherry), 3 Kenny Sansom, 4 Phil Thompson, 5 Dave Watson, 6 Ray Wilkins, 7 Kevin Keegan, 8 Steve Coppell, 9 David Johnson (sub Garry Birtles), 10 Tony Woodcock, 11 Ray Kennedy (sub Trevor Brooking).
 Manager: Ron Greenwood.
 Scorers: Johnson 2, Keegan